jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Exp: search "*.doc"
 - [x] Obs: Now it does not match "*.docx".
 - [x] Hyp: I thought I saw that some times.
 - [x] Exp: Windows 7 File Explorer.
-"D:\Source\JJs Software\Project Docs\Circle Language Spec Plan".
+"D:\Source\JJs Software\Project Docs\Encircle Language Spec Plan".
 Search "content:Joost".
 - [x] Obs~ It shows 2 files, if I open them (docx's) and search for Joost in Microsoft Word, I get no result.
 Odd.
 - [x] Hyp: File properties?

-### 2020-04-01 Done Circle Language Spec Planning Docs
+### 2020-04-01 Done Encircle Language Spec Planning Docs

-- [x] Circle Language Specs Done projects:
+- [x] Encircle Language Specs Done projects:
     - [x] It is a lot of content.
 It is not practical for me to go into detail about it now.
 It is only the past plans, not the future, so less important.
 - [x] Details:
     - [x] Get rid of content about 'studying'?
     - [x] Command as a Concept Spec Plan seems a super project but later turns out not to be.
         - [x] Actually, it is a parent project.
     - [x] Done project "Document Internet as a Single Computer" is out-of-scope…
-        - [x] Lots of fundamental principles may become out-of-scope of the Circle Language Specs Project and might become part of a separate piece of documentation Circle Language Broader View or something.
+        - [x] Lots of fundamental principles may become out-of-scope of the Encircle Language Specs Project and might become part of a separate piece of documentation Encircle Language Broader View or something.
         - [x] Not sure if right now I want to dump it in a Done folder with all these many projects in it.
         - [x] Does it matter?
-I am trying to isolate just Circle Language Spec from Other / anything else.
+I am trying to isolate just Encircle Language Spec from Other / anything else.

-### 2020-04-01 Done Circle Language Spec Planning Docs
+### 2020-04-01 Done Encircle Language Spec Planning Docs

 - [x] Empty project folders:
     - [x] I could evaluate whether those empty planning docs folders are needed.
     - [x] To me it seems odd now, that 'Errors' is put out of scope.
-    - [x] I think I want to move the topics 'Errors' and 'Concept Construct' from the Out-of-Scope document to the Circle Language Spec Planning docs.
+    - [x] I think I want to move the topics 'Errors' and 'Concept Construct' from the Out-of-Scope document to the Encircle Language Spec Planning docs.
-    - [x] The 'Out-of-Scope' document os currently not just postponed items of the Circle Language Spec, but more than that: not even considered part of the Circle Language Spec proect at all anymore.
+    - [x] The 'Out-of-Scope' document os currently not just postponed items of the Encircle Language Spec, but more than that: not even considered part of the Encircle Language Spec proect at all anymore.
     - [x] It is still not a hard rule to be set.
 But putting Errors and Concepts out of view, makes it sort of not the same project for the sake of Concepts and putting my head into the sand when it is about Errors.
 If I have ideas about these things, they do belong in the project I think.
 I have a hard time thinking them away.
 - [x] Formatting:
     - [x] Phase-by-phase.